 After offering to take a photo of a couple by one of the two lakes in the park and we got chatting.
 They had travelled from Tokyo after seeing the park live on TV this morning.
 As a long termer in Saitama, I do know the park is renowned by locals for its autumn leaves.
 If it wasn’t known outside Saitama before today, it certainly is now!
 It is definitely worth a visit if you are in the area.
 However, unless you are planning to visit Johnson Town or another nearby attraction, I’m not really sure its worth coming a long distance for.
 I suppose though, Tokyo is just down the road thanks to the Ken-o expressway.

 There are a few things in the park though.
-For example, there is a barbecue area in the park, but it is currently closed.
+For example, there is a barbecue area in the park.
 It opens from mid March to early November annually.
 You need to book a place in advance.
 There is also a nice little rest house in the park which has a food van and a nice area to sit outdoors.
 Here you will find several vending machines.
 Like almost every park in Japan, there are toilets.